I’ve chosen to remove the green/white nerve plants from, “The Tank”, and place them in a separate plant pot.

 I’m quite sure there are others, and it will take me some time to identify them, just like I did with the ones in this journal entry.
 Just know that plants of all varieties takes lots of time and patience to see any true results.
 Sometimes, the right environments can result in quicker results, and the right tools can aid in quicker, and better results.

 For me, I’ve seen more successes and failures in this scenario, but to be fair, it’s the best trial-and-error scenarios for some plant lovers and hobbyists.
 It shows creativity, and also aids in seeing something very different in how some plants thrive in a closed environment.
+There are a variety of terrariums that I’ve used where I’ve had a variety of results.
+I’ve used many different types of plants, and many of these plants would be seen as either tropical or are boosted in tropical environments.

 Closed terrariums can create tropical environments.
 Many go the route of putting not just soil and plants in them; those happen in the end.
 Preparing them, it’s a bit more detailed.
 This is the case for both open terrariums and closed terrariums.
 I’m dealing with both.
+With the open terrariums, expect to have things be room temperature all the way.

 Depending on how wide the top of each terrarium will be, the less likely any humidity would remain in it.
 Let’s say it has a narrow top, maybe an inch or two in diameter, it may take a bit longer for the humidity to reduce, and evaporate on through that small opening.
 With that opening, air will get in so those plants will get some slightly drier air.
 If it’s wide, then there won’t really be any humidity on a large scale, it will be short-lived at best, and whatever the atmosphere in the environment happens to be, then you will see the terrarium and the plants within acclimate to that environment.